How To Look At A House

 The SEER rating is stated on the stickers on the outdoor (condenser) unit of an HVAC system, and a higher SEER means a more energy-saving system.
 Changing out a 15-year old system with at SEER of 10 to a new system with the current minimum SEER allowed by the U.S. Department of Energy of 14 would reduce your energy consumption by about 30% (the calculation is 1 minus 10/14).

-Also, see our blog post How can I find out the SEER of my air conditioner?
+Also, see our blog posts What is the difference between SEER and SEER2? and How can I find out the SEER of my air conditioner?

 To learn more about heating and air conditioning systems, see these other blog posts: